knightmoves-learn/km__advanced-c-sharp__022-api-query-params/README.md

 In `HomeEnergyApi/Program.cs`
 - Add a new scoped service with type `IOwnerLastNameQueryable<Home>` and passing the required service `HomeRepository` as its provider

-In your terminal
-- ONLY IF you are working on codespaces or a different computer/environment as the previous lesson and don't have `dotnet-ef` installed globally, run `dotnet tool install --global dotnet-ef`, otherwise skip this step
-    - To check if you have `dotnet-ef` installed, run `dotnet-ef --version`
-- Run `dotnet ef migrations add AddManyToManyUtilityProviders`
-- Run `dotnet ef database update`

 ## Additional Information
 - Some Models may have changed for this lesson from the last, as always all code in the lesson repository is available to view
 - Along with `using` statements being added, any packages needed for the assignment have been pre-installed for you, however in the future you may need to add these yourself